RichardSichengZhao/R-EpiNetPerco/README.md

 The problem is the restarting time is much longer for large degree vertices at the beginning.
 The sampling techinique should be similar with Algorithm 2.1.

-### RandomNetworkGenerator_Algorithm4.R (In Developing, not uploaded yet): Asymptotic Uniform Algorithm based on M. Bayati, J.H.
+### (In Developing, not uploaded yet) RandomNetworkGenerator_Algorithm4.R : Asymptotic Uniform Algorithm based on M. Bayati, J.H.
 Kim & A. Saberi
 Theoritically, this algorithm seems to be the "best" in general large enough networks.
 It does not require sampling techniques for the simulation results, thus guarantee asyptotically uniform, but require a relatively strict condition on network size, based on maximal degree of the sequence.
 So it might still be not ideal for smaller size networks or networks with long tail degree distribution, thus other algorithm are still useful in application.

 This algorithm requires better understanding on random network theories, thus we are trying to development it soon after the submission of the theoretical paper.

-### General Optimization of data structure and parallel computation (Ongoing, looking for cooperation)
+### (Ongoing, looking for cooperation) General Optimization of data structure and parallel computation
 The generation and epidemic simulation are built based on sparce matrix at the beginning.
 While it is easiear to understand and modify, the matrix data form in R might not be a good choice to store data, considering the limitation of comupting resourses, especially RAM, so the network size is highly limited.
 It might also slows down the calculation speed when loops and iterations are involved.